ddxgz/tinyhms/README.md

 Requirements
 ---------------
-The environment is organized as a docker container, locates in docker-compose/, just docker-compose up.
-The port can be changed as you like in docker-compose.yml

 - Python >= 2.7 or 3.4
 - Gunicorn
 - Falcon >= 0.3.0
 - peewee >= 2.6.1
 - Six >= 1.9